All Collections

 Sharing a meeting with another person

-To share a meeting with another manager, the manager hosting the meeting can scroll down to the bottom of a particular meeting, and they will see a share section.
-When you share a meeting, you will have the option to share the outline and also your private notes about the meeting.
-After you share the meeting, the other person will receive a notification with the link, and they will also be able to see the meeting on the employee's timeline.
+To share a meeting with another manager, the manager hosting the meeting can scroll to the bottom of any meeting page to find a share section.
+When sharing, you can choose to include the meeting outline and your private notes.
+Once shared, the recipient will get a notification with a link to the meeting and private notes, which will also appear on the employee and the manager's timeline.

 What happens after you share the meeting?

-After you share the meeting, the person will be notified via email/Slack and in-app notification about the meeting they got access to.
+After you share the meeting, the person will be notified via email/Slack and displayed as notification on your Home screen.
 The meetings shared will also be visible from the person's timeline.

-For example: Let's assume a manager called Victor had a 1-on-1 with an employee (Jeniffer) and shared a meeting with another manager (Angela).
-Angela now can see the meeting in her own timeline but also under Victor's and Jeniffer's as well.
+For example: Let's assume a manager called Victor had a 1-on-1 with an employee (Angela) and shared a meeting with another manager (Jennifer).
+Jennifer now can see the meeting in her own timeline but also under Victor's and Angela as well.

 Here's how the timeline will look like: